 While Twitch's affiliate program isn't too difficult to join, the social media giant's prestigious Partner program is more exclusive.
 You can't get into this program overnight - it takes consistent hard work.

-Let's explore best practices that can boost your chances significantly.
+If you're excited about becoming a Twitch Partner, let's explore best practices that can boost your chances significantly.

 Twitch Partners are creators that are part of Twitch's official partnership program.
 These creators produce high-quality content and already have a sizable following on Twitch or another content platform.